 The 1DX writes its imaging data to Compact Flash cards, while the RX10 III uses SDXC or Memory Stick PRO Duo cards.
 The 1DX features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the RX10 III only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X and Sony Cyber-shot DSC-RX10 III and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the RX10 III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX does not offer wifi capability.
+In contrast, the 1DX does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D X (unlike the RX10 III) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1DX and the RX10 III have been discontinued, but can regularly be found used on ebay.
 The 1DX was replaced by the Canon 1DX Mark II, while the RX10 III was followed by the Sony RX10 IV.
 Further information on the features and operation of the 1DX and RX10 III can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Sony RX10 III Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1D X and the Sony RX10 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.